-SetControllerVibration() provided in OVRInput to start and stop haptics for a controller.
+SetControllerVibration() from OVRInput to start and stop haptics for a controller.

-Expected values for amplitude and frequency are any value between 0-1, inclusive.
+Expected values for amplitude and frequency are any value between zero and one, inclusive.
 The greater the value, the stronger or more frequent the vibration in the controller.
-To end the vibration, set both amplitude and frequency to 0.
-Controller vibration automatically end 2 seconds after the last input.
+To end the vibration, set both amplitude and frequency to zero.
+Controller vibration automatically ends two seconds after the last input.

 Supported values for

 The OVRHaptics API is deprecated and only included for legacy support purposes.
-The API was only supported on the original configuration Rift with external tracking sensors.
+The API was only supported on the original Oculus Rift headset.